Spring tides, neap tides, and king tides

 What it means in practice

-- Springs— the month's lowest lows for clamming and tidepooling, its strongest currents in inlets, and the days to double-check dock lines and dinghies.
+- Springs— the month's lowest lows for clamming and tidepooling, often larger tidal-current swings in constrained water, and days to double-check dock lines and dinghies.
+Verify the actual inlet with a local current prediction.

 - King tides — watch marinas, causeways, and low roads around the predicted high, especially if weather piles on: a storm riding a perigean spring tide is the flooding worst case.